Tkachuk’s shootout goal helps Flames top Flyers, end skid

+PHILADELPHIA (AP) — The Calgary Flames used a fortunate bounce to pick up a sorely needed win.

-PHILADELPHIA (AP) — Matthew Tkachuk scored the only goal in the shootout, and the Calgary Flames beat the Philadelphia Flyers 3-2 on Saturday to stop a six-game slide.
+Matthew Tkachuk scored the only goal in the shootout, and the Flames beat the Philadelphia Flyers 3-2 on Saturday to stop a six-game slide.

+“It feels good, obviously,” Flames coach Bill Peters said.
+“We needed it.”

-Calgary’s Elias Lindholm tied it at 2 when he scored with 1:23 left in regulation.
+Lindholm tied it at 2 when he scored with 1:23 left in regulation.
+After David Rittich was pulled in favor of an extra attacker, Rasmus Andersson’s slap shot from the point went wide of the net.
+But it ricocheted off the back boards to a wide-open Lindholm, who knocked in his 11th of the season.

+“We got a little bit of a bounce, but we were due for a bounce,” Peters said.
+“It’s crazy.
+Some of the stuff that hasn’t gone in was challenging.
+We were due.”

 Andrew Mangiapane also scored for the Flames, who were shut out in their previous three road games as part of their skid.

+“It just feels really nice to be back in the win column,” Andersson said.
+“It felt like a long time ago.
+We’re all excited in here.”

 Kevin Hayes and Jakub Voracek scored for Philadelphia, which lost for the fifth time in six games.

+“We played extremely well but just came out on the wrong side of a shootout,” Flyers coach Alain Vigneault said.

-David Rittich made 27 saves and stopped all three Flyers attempts in the tiebreaker.
+Rittich made 27 saves and stopped all three Flyers attempts in the tiebreaker.
 Tkachuk, Calgary’s second shooter, scored on a backhander that went through Carter Hart’s legs.

 Philadelphia grabbed a 2-1 lead with 3:46 left in regulation when Hayes capitalized on a stellar hustle play by rookie forward Joel Farabee.